 This negative hair-trigger still exists and can activate when we get stuck in traffic, rush to meet a work deadline, argue with our partner, juggle taking care of the kids while fixing dinner and talking on the phone, or read the headlines.
 So our brains’ negativity bias mostly leaves us anxious, stressed, and worried today.

 When the slightest potential for trouble arises or the smallest thing goes wrong, your brain zeroes in on that one thing downplaying everything else.
 If you get a glowing performance review from your boss, you’ll focus on those few constructive criticisms.
 Even though a first date goes well, you’ll replay spilling your water at dinner over and over.

-Your brain perceives negative stimuli more rapidly and easily than positive.
+Your brain perceives negative stimuli more rapidly and easily than positive ones.
 We recognize angry faces more quickly.
 We overestimate threats and underestimate opportunities.
 We over-learn from bad experiences and under-learn from good ones.
-In your brain, bad overpowers good every time.
-These negative experiences snowball making you more sensitive to the negative, and your brain becomes more easily alarmed and reactive.
+In your brain, bad overpowers good every time because its number one priority is your safety.
+So, it remembers anything painful or negative to avoid it next time.
+Over time, these negative records accumulate and snowball making you more sensitive to anything negative, and your brain becomes more easily alarmed and reactive.

 In his book, Hardwiring Happiness: The New Brain Science of Contentment, Calm, and Confidence, Rick Hanson writes, “One way or another, negative mental states can easily become negative neural traits.”
 He continues:

 …[F]eeling stressed, worried, irritated, or hurt today makes you more vulnerable to feeling stressed, etc., tomorrow which makes you really vulnerable the day after that.
 Negativity leads to more negativity in a very vicious cycle.